pointw-dev/eve-utils/README.md

     `image-build`

     `image-build.bat`

+* `add_serverless` <api-name> - run this in the folder above the root api folder to create basic serverless files

+  * NOTE: not necessary if you have created the API using `--with_serverless`

+  * Adds the following files:

+    `serverless.py` - instantiates, but doesn't run, the Eve app object.
+This object is made available to the serverless framework and is referenced in the `.yml` files

+    `serverless-aws.yml`

+    `serverless-azure.yml`

+    `serverless-google.yml`

+    `logging_no-files.yml` - copy this over the original `logging.yml` to eliminate logging to the file system (which is not available with serverless)

+  * Also installs serverless globally with npm, does an npm init in the root api folder, and locally installs some serverless plugins (node modules).

 *  `add_auth`  - run this in the API folder.
 It will add a folder named ``auth`` with modules to add authorization to your API (docs to come)

    * NOTE: not necessary if you have created the API using `--with_auth`
    * NOTE: the only supported IdP is [Auth0](https://auth0.com/) at the moment, but it will be fairly easy to manually tweak to use any OAuth2 JWT issuer.
 (I have used a forked [Glewlwyd](https://github.com/babelouest/glewlwyd) with very minimal changes)

 * `add_val` - run this in the API folder.
 It will add a folder named `validation` with a module that adds custom validator to `EveService`.
 Use this to extend custom validations.
 It comes with two:

   * NOTE: not necessary if you have created the API using `--with_val`

   * `unique_ignorecase` - works exactly like the built-in `unique` validator except case is ignored

   * `unique_to_parent` - set this to a string of a resource's parent (singular!).
 Uniqueness will only be applied to sibling resources, i.e. the same name can be used if the resource has a different parent.

     * e.g.

       ```bash
       mkresource region
       mkresource store
       mkrel region store
       ```

       Now in domain.store, change the name field definition from this:

       ```python
       'name": {
         'type': 'string',